andkov/psy564/index.md

 31 Mar |13|23|Final  |  |  |
 03 Apr |  |24|Wrap Up  |  |  |

 Note: H - Hoffman, RB - Raudenbush & Bryk

+The course has been design in the "flipped classroom" format.
+Instead of listening to lectures during class periods, the learners will work through lectures (prepared in advance) on their own.
+The course content for each week will be availible via three media:

+ - Textbook
+ - Lecture slides
+ - Video

+ All three media were produced by Lesa Hoffman.
+This course will closely follow her [course](http://www.lesahoffman.com/944/index.html).

 ### Texts

 **Required**